 “Commercial geography is a form of geography concerned with the production and supply of raw materials including agricultural output and finished goods.”

 Commercial Geography is mainly concern with the term ‘Geography of transport systems’.

-Transportation is the fundamental factor related to the mobility.
+Transportation is a fundamental factor related to mobility.
 Mobility is necessary for economic and social activities as well as for communication, manufacturing, or supply of energy from one place to another.

 Important attributes of commercial Geography

 Base of Commercial Activities

 Factors promoting market, business and trade, Location, Culture and Transportation are also another important factors related with it.

 - Primary Commercial activates: These are Primary Commercial activities which uses Primary Resources.